EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 ### Create a project of Episode 5 sketches
 [Download Sketches for Episode 5](https://github.com/EnviroDIY/LearnEnviroDIYcode) You have a few ways to use an existing GitHub repository (repo from now on), including to *fork*, *clone*, or *download* the full repository of files.
 The typical GitHub behavior is that downloading individual files or folders within a repo is possible but difficult.
 Let's pause for a moment and find out what each of those actions means.
+(Note, we recommend download the repo for this tutorial.)

 > ## GitHub Jargon
 >**Fork:** If you want to take an existing repo and modify it for your purposes, you could *fork* the repo.
 That sounds a lot like copying someone else's work, but in the GitHub and open-source world, this is permitted and encouraged.
 Forking through GitHub retains attribution and authorship.
 For example, if you look at the documentation for this tutorial, you will see that we are using a repository designed by Software Carpentry.